mpi-sws-rse/thingflow-python/examples/rpi/README.rst

 Raspberry Pi Light Sensor Example
 =================================

-This directory contains two example AntEvents applications that read a tsl2591 Lux sensor connected to a Raspberry Pi running Raspbian Linux.
+This directory contains two example ThingFlow applications that read a tsl2591 Lux sensor connected to a Raspberry Pi running Raspbian Linux.
 To run these examples, you need to install several packages, as follows::